dataviz-gc/intro-dataviz-summer18/github.md

 ## Getting set up with GitHub and GitHub Pages

 GitHub is an invaluable tool for version control, collaboration, and distribution.
 It also allows users to create free websites that draw directly from the Github *repository* they are associated with.
+The power of Github comes from its ability to keep data on **both** your computer and the internet in sync.

 This tutorial will walk you through the process of setting up a GitHub repository, making changes to your Github folder, and creating your first GitHub page.
 By the end of this tutorial you will:

 * Have a GitHub Account
 * Interact with GitHub via the Desktop GUI (graphical user interface)
 * Be able to utilize GitHub for storing projects
 * Have a "Hello World" GitHub page with a blog post structure in place

-The example site is here: []
+The example site is (here)[https://michellejm.github.io/dataviz_sample/]

 #### Set Up